 1. A few general rules of the road

 Here are a couple of things to keep in mind before you try on your jeans, or as you’re trying them on for that matter:

 - Get measured if you’re unsure – When in doubt, measure yourself – including waist size and inseam length – before grabbing a pair of jeans off of the shelf.
 Guessing is OK, and you may want to try a couple of different sizes as you seek the best fit, but at least start with a size that’s in your ballpark.

 - Try on a size that’s smaller – Men often tend to wear jeans that are too big and result in bulk in the wrong places.
 Try on a pair that’s a size smaller than your normal.
 You shouldn’t be able to put more than two fingers between the jean’s waistband and your stomach.
 If you can, the jeans are probably too big.

 - Check the stretch – Do a few leg-type stretches in your jeans.
 Does stretching make you feel that you’re interrupting your blood flow?
 Or, is getting into a simple crouch next to impossible?
 If so, do yourself a favor and find a more comfortable pair of jeans.

 2. The Waist

-Jeans (should) fit a bit lower than suit pants and their waist should rest on the mid to upper hips, but nothing below that.
-Your goal is for your waist to sit in a way that they don’t look droopy on your backside – which leads us to our next point:
+Jeans (should) fit a bit lower than suit pants, and their waist should rest on the mid to upper hips, but nothing below that.
+Your goal is for your waist to sit in a way that they don’t look droopy on your backside – that leads us here: